EskilAl/Obsidian/IIKG1001 Cybersikkerhet/Assignment for group.md

 4. (2 points) Show that the default home directory for John is successfully created and show the detailed information of this directory in a long format using the ls command.

+`Navigate to the home directory, you can also just login and then  us ls -la or you can use ls -ld /home/John`

 5. (3 points) Create a secure password for John using the passwd command.

+`passwd John type a safe password that is hard to hack, like 10 letters lover uper case, §§§§!!! makrings and stuff`

 6. (6 points) On the “uclient” VM, change your identity from “ubuntu” to “John” and to use John’s environment.
 After that, show John’s current working directory and John’s uid to the TAs.

+`to change user you can just type su John, prob have to type the password you just made, so remember it.`

 7. (10 points) Keep your identify as John.
 Create a RSA key pair for John using OpenSSL.

+`ssh-keygen, and rsa is default it is saved under home/.ssh`

 8. (2 points) Show the TAs where the key pair can be found.

+`it can be found under home/.ssh`

 9. (2 points) Switch to the “server” VM.
 Show the private IP address of the “server” VM using the ip command.